 Searching, Screening and Confiscating

 Pupil searches may be carried out where there are reasonable grounds for suspecting that a pupil may have a prohibited item.
 Prohibited items include, for example, smoking paraphernalia.
 Any prohibited item found as the result of a search will be confiscated and will not be returned to the pupil.
 School staff can also seize any item, however found, which they consider to be harmful or detrimental to school discipline.
 Mobile phones are not allowed in school and must be handed in at the school gate.
 The school pays full regard to the DFE guidance Searching, screening and confiscating (April 2014) and notes its obligations under the European Convention on Human Rights.
 Further information about our approach can be found in the school’s Searching, Screening and Confiscating Policy.

 Policy for Excluding Pupils

 Excluding a pupil is a serious step to take and we will only do so as a last resort and if a child’s presence in school may affect the education of, or be harmful to, other pupils.
 Given the importance of safety in our school, the Governing Body support the right to exclude for a single offence where it is considered that allowing a pupil to remain on site would seriously harm the education or welfare of others.
 This right is reflected in our governor's Statement of Behaviour Principles.
-Exclusions are carried out in line with DfE guidance, which can be found here.
+Exclusions are carried out in line with DfE guidance.
+Our Exclusions Policy can be accessed here.